spaulsteinberg/restaurant-tool/README.md

 <a name="tools-and-technology"></a>
 ## Tools and Technology

-This project is completely written in React, with Sass styling and a few firebase functions here and there to add more security to data collections.
+This project is written in React, Firebase Authentication, Firebase Firestore DB, and Sass styling.